 Strategy operates in organizations where different stakeholders hold various points of view.
 Often, these views are grounded in differing set of facts.

 Here is where leadership behaviors become essential.
-The leaders needs to engage (e.g., hold conversations) with stakeholders to make strategy more transparent.
+The leader needs to engage (e.g., hold conversations) with stakeholders to make strategy more transparent.
 As new facts come to light, new insights emerge.
 Often you will find that you can “flip” opponents into supporters by accommodating their criticisms and point of view into the program.
 This “generative” approach to strategy incorporates each perspective and increases the probability that the organization will actually implement something (rather than defer action for a future date).

 I call it constructive dissent.